rasachdev/data146/fixmidterm.md

 Looking at the R2 value on the test folds, the value for that, to 5 decimal places, is 0.60198.

 ## 19
-For this question, we looked a ridge regression using the same settings for K-fold validation as the previos question.
+For this question, we looked a ridge regression using the same settings for K-fold validation as the previous question.
+I created objects to append my calculated mean values from my ridge training data and ridge testing data.
+I also created objects to append my calculated mean MSE values from my ridge training data and my ridge testing data.
+I looked at 101 equally spaced values between 20 and 30 for alpha.
 ```
 rid_a_range = np.linspace(20, 30, 101)